hotio/website/includes/annotations.md

 7. By default a random server is used, but if you prefer a certain region you can fill in the region id.
 A list of available regions can be found in `/config/wireguard` after the first start.
 If you're seeing an error message `shuf: getrandom: Function not implemented`, you can't let it pick one randomly and are forced to fill in a region id.

 8. With `VPN_CONF` you can set the name used for your WireGuard config.
 This is an example of how your `wg0.conf` file should look like.
 If there's a lot of extra stuff, remove it unless you know what it's there for.
-The WireGuard config is automatically modified to use `AllowedIPs = 0.0.0.0/1,128.0.0.0/1` for compatibility with Synology/QNAP/Asustor systems if you append `-fix`, so `VPN_CONF=wg0-fix`.
+The WireGuard config is automatically modified to use `AllowedIPs = 0.0.0.0/1,128.0.0.0/1` for compatibility with Synology/QNAP/Asustor/WSL2 systems if you append `-fix`, so `VPN_CONF=wg0-fix`.
+WSL2 users can also compile their own kernel if they don't wanna use this workaround.
 ```text
 [Interface]
 PrivateKey = supersecretprivatekey